 7 of the top 10 performing VC firms conduct pre-investment background checks.
 6 of those 7 do so with Vcheck.

-There is a growing understanding that a startup founder’s integrity and track record are just as important to their business’s viability.
-After all, venture capitalists report that the strength and competence of a startup’s management team are among the most essential factors in its success.
+There is a growing understanding that a startup founder’s integrity and track record is just as important to its business viability.
+After all, venture capitalists report that the strength and competence of a startup’s management team are among the most important factors in its success.

 According to Forbes, reputational checks have become a cornerstone of the due diligence process, and VC investors are doubling down on efforts to vet founders.
-Vcheck’s analysts have noticed something similar: As a whole, Vcheck has experienced a 26% increase in due diligence requests from venture capital firms YOY and a 14% increase in Q1 2024 over Q4 2023.
+Vcheck’s analysts have noticed a similar shift: As a whole, Vcheck has experienced a 26% increase in due diligence requests from venture capital firms YOY, and a 14% increase in Q1 2024 over Q4 2023.

 Despite overwhelming supporting evidence, due diligence background checks are not yet common practice across all VC firms.
-Despite failing investments, many firms still forego background checks and reputational due diligence on startup founders.
+Many firms still forego background checks and reputational due diligence on startup founders despite failing investments.

 The Future of Due Diligence in VC